mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-deployments/index.md

 ### Setting up a secret for accessing GitOps source.

-Go ahead and create a secret to be used by Dispatch to read the contents of your GitOps repository by creating SCM webhooks:
+Create a secret to be used by Dispatch to read the contents of your GitOps repository by creating SCM webhooks:

 ![Secret for GitOps source](/dkp/kommander/1.3/img/project-cd-secret-create.png)